 He has explored some of the world's most complex and important ecosystems including trekking through the everglades with alligators, roaming through lush rainforests in St. Lucia and hiking the Tilaran mountain region of Costa Rica - a rainforest so dense it takes minutes for a single raindrop to reach the forest floor.
+Anwar is a certificate member of the ClimateReporting Master Class from Climate Matters in the Newsroom.
 As a proud dad of two young, adventurous and nature loving boys, Anwar hopes his efforts will help propel crucial action to help the earth.

 Undeniable stories of our changing planet, and the amazing people trying to save it.

 Report on climate change shows Canada warming at TWICE the rate than the rest of world.
 On average, temperatures in Canada have increased by 1.7 degrees (since records began in 1948).

 Experts believe there will be more plastic than fish in our oceans by 2050.
 Globally, more plastic has been produced over the last decade than the entire century before it.

 For decades conservationists in Kenya have struggled to protect African Elephants from poachers and habitat loss.
 Finally their efforts appear to paying off.
 The Reteti Elephant Sanctuary takes in orphaned elephants with a goal of releasing them back into the wild.

 Truly honoured to receive this prestigious “Environmental Awareness” Award from Credit Valley Conservation Authority.
 In an era of rapid climate change, conservation authorities are important agencies tasked with protecting Ontario's fragile ecosystems.
 I look forward to propelling additional awareness on your ongoing efforts to protect and restore this very important watershed.